polkascan/py-substrate-metadata-docs/docs/bajun/transactionpayment.md

 ---------
 ### OperationalFeeMultiplier
- A fee mulitplier for `Operational` extrinsics to compute &quot;virtual tip&quot; to boost their `priority`
+ A fee multiplier for `Operational` extrinsics to compute &quot;virtual tip&quot; to boost their `priority`

- This value is multipled by the `final_fee` to obtain a &quot;virtual tip&quot; that is later added to a tip component in regular `priority` calculations.
+ This value is multiplied by the `final_fee` to obtain a &quot;virtual tip&quot; that is later added to a tip component in regular `priority` calculations.
  It means that a `Normal` transaction can front-run a similarly-sized `Operational` extrinsic (with no tip), by including a tip value greater than the virtual tip.